Porgera Gold Mine: Production

 Porgera Gold Mine began operation in 1990.
 Originally an underground operation, open-pit mining became increasingly important after 1993, temporarily putting an end to underground mining in 1997.
-Since 2002 the mine utilises both open-pit and underground mining methods for ore extraction.
-The site of the current open pit is Mt Waruwari which is being excavated.
+Starting in 2002, the mine utilised both open-pit and underground mining methods for ore extraction.
+The site of the last open pit to be excavated was Mt Waruwari.

-The open pit mine moves about 160,000 tonnes of rock material and gold-bearing ore daily, and the underground mine over 2,000 tonnes.
-Ore is processed in a mainly conventional plant, utilising several SAG and Ball mills, four Autoclaves, floatation cells and CIP / CIL.
-Gravity recovery is also used, Knelson concentrators doing the primary recovery, with an Acacia Reactor treating the concentrate.
-A large fleet of Cat 777 and Cat 789 trucks haul on the surface, fed by O&K shovels, and smaller excavators and loaders.
-A collection of underground development and production drilling equipment break ground, which is bogged by Elphinstone RH series LHD's into a fleet of Elphinstone AD45 trucks.
-The mine is owned by Barrick Gold, a Canadian mining company.
+When operating, the open pit mine could move up to 160,000 tonnes of rock material and gold-bearing ore daily, and the underground mine over 2,000 tonnes.
+Ore was processed in a mainly conventional plant, utilising several SAG and Ball mills, four Autoclaves, floatation cells and CIP / CIL.
+Gravity recovery was also used, with Knelson concentrators used for primary recovery, and an Acacia Reactor treating the concentrate.
+A large fleet of Cat 777 and Cat 789 trucks were used on the surface, fed by O&K shovels, and smaller excavators and loaders.
+A collection of underground development and production drilling equipment was used to break ground, which was bogged by Elphinstone RH series LHD's into a fleet of Elphinstone AD45 trucks.

 Management and employees

 The management approach to community relations changed when Barrick Gold took ownership from Placer Dome, which was quickly followed by the termination of the community relations staff that Placer Dome has employed.
-The change of approach to community relations was described as "more viscous" and "more cruel" by journalist Richard Poplak the Canadaland podcast in 2022.
+The new approach to community relations was described as "more vicious" and "more cruel" by journalist Richard Poplak the Canadaland podcast in 2022.

-The mine is nominally a joint venture, however, it is managed by Barrick Gold personnel, who are employed on a fly in fly out basis.
-As of July 2007, all departmental managers are of white extraction and non-PNG origin.
+Although the mine is nominally a joint venture, it is managed by Barrick Gold personnel, who are employed on a fly in fly out basis.
 None of the management team lives in the Porgera region, and all are accommodated in the mine's camp facilities.

 The mine has an extensive training and education program, offering diverse traineeships and apprenticeships to locals.
 This has resulted in many people gaining the necessary skills for employment at the Porgera mine and other mining operations in Papua New Guinea and other countries.

 In 2009, out of 2,427 employees at the mine, 93.49% were PNG nationals, 1,606 were Porgerans, 33 other Engans, 630 other PNG nationals, and 158 were expatriates.